hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 - **Hostname**: The source Big-IP hostname providing the data
 - **Last Updated**: Timestamp of the most recent client data fetch
-- **Direct Link**: Click hostname to access the source Big-IP management interface
+- **Direct Link**: Click hostname to access the source Big-IP management interface (if DNS record exists)

 ## Advanced Search and Filtering